gayi3rajesh/Top_Youtube_Dashboard/README.md

-# TOP Youtube Channel 2025
+## TOP Youtube Channel 2025

 # Objective
 The Head of Marketing wants to find out who the top YouTubers are in 2025 to decide on which YouTubers would be best to run marketing campaigns throughout the rest of the year.
-# •	What is the ideal solution?
+# 	What is the ideal solution?
 To create a dashboard that provides insights into the top YouTubers in 2025 that includes their
 •	subscriber count
 •	total views
 •	total videos
 This will help the marketing team make informed decisions about which YouTubers to collaborate with for their marketing campaigns.
 # Data source
- Two tables with data on the top YouTubers in 2025 that includes their
+ Two tables first one with data on the top YouTubers in 2025 that includes their
 •	channel names
 •	total subscribers
 •	total views
 •	total videos uploaded
-Category table and their corresponding campaign cost details The data is sourced from Kaggle (an Excel extract)
+Second table with Categories and their corresponding campaign cost details The data is sourced from Kaggle (an Excel extract)
 # Stages
 •	Design